-As the company grows, PREMIUM will outsource the Internal Audit function to an appropriate professional service provider.
+Once the company moves to Malta, the Internal Audit function will be outsourced to an appropriate professional service provider.

-B1.4 Material changes
+B1.4 Material Changes

-There have been no material changes to report for 2017.
+There have been no material changes to report for 2018.

-B1.5 Remuneration policy and practices
+B1.5 Remuneration Policy and Practices

 Due to the Company's size and the simplicity of the remuneration arrangements, the Directors are of the view that it is appropriate for the Board of PREMIUM to retain responsibility for the remuneration policy.